 Fabric supports paging of query results for rich queries and range based queries.
 APIs supporting pagination allow the use of page size and bookmarks to be used for both range and rich queries.
+To support efficient pagination, the Fabric pagination APIs must be used.
+Specifically, the CouchDB limit keyword will not be honored in CouchDB queries since Fabric itself manages the pagination of query results and implicitly sets the pageSize limit that is passed to CouchDB.

-If a pagesize is specified using the paginated query APIs (GetStateByRangeWithPagination, GetStateByPartialCompositeKeyWithPagination(), and GetQueryResultWithPagination()), a set of results will be returned along with a bookmark.
-The bookmark can be used with a follow on query to receive the next "page" of results.
+If a pageSize is specified using the paginated query APIs (GetStateByRangeWithPagination(), GetStateByPartialCompositeKeyWithPagination(), and GetQueryResultWithPagination()), a set of results (bound by the pageSize) will be returned to the chaincode along with a bookmark.
+The bookmark can be returned from chaincode to invoking clients, which can use the bookmark in a follow on query to receive the next "page" of results.